sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 Step 3 : Create Dataset
 =========================

-Before any data can be used in a workflow, it needs to be wrapped in a dataset.
+Before any data be used in a workflow, it needs to be wrapped in a dataset.
 If you uploaded CSV files in the previous step, in this step you will wrap them in a dataset.

 The steps involved in creating a dataset are: